processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Message Archive Management
 Preferences](https://xmpp.org/extensions/xep-0441.html).
 Compatible XMPP
 clients can use it to store their chat history on the server.

+!!! note

+    Mnesia backend for mod\_mam is not recommended: it’s limited to 2GB and often gets corrupted when reaching this limit.
+SQL backend is recommended.
+Namely, for small servers SQLite is a preferred choice because it’s very easy to configure.

 __Available options:__